 Our favorite feature on this Black Decker model is its on-board bit storage, a tiny compartment at the bottom of the handle which houses drill bits of various sizes.
 This makes it easier to retrieve drill bits for differently-sized screws, especially with Ikea furniture assembly projects requiring 10 screw sizes for TV stands, day beds, cabinets, and more.
-Absentminded or clumsy folks can definitely benefit from this feature.
+Absent-minded or clumsy folks can definitely benefit from this feature.
 If you need more high-quality products to add to your tool chest, check out our guide to the best chisels.

 Variable speed controls allow users to apply gentle or full-on trigger pressure, hitting RPMs of up to 1500.
 With most corded drills topping out at 3000 RPMs, this corded drill is more of a fine screw driver for than crude hole driller.
 Its weight of only 3.5 pounds makes it easier to control for these types of projects as well.
 If you like this drill but prefer a cordless version, check out our guide to the best cordless drill.

 This unit comes with a 100-piece accessories kit, including 16 masonry, ten nut drivers, and three spade bits for work on all types of materials.
 A 2-level variable speed trigger also helps increase or decrease speed and pressure of drilling depending on the application.
 This works equally well with crude hole drilling on harder surfaces or precision hole drilling for furniture assembly and other light projects.